musty-codified/practical-challenge/README.md

 ### 4.3 Spring Security with JWT Authentication
 - Why: Secure, stateless authentication for inter-service communication.
 - Trade-offs: Slightly more overhead in token generation and validation.
-### 4.4 Consolidated Transaction Processing in Loan Service
+### 4.4 Transaction Processing in Loan Service
 - Why: Loan mgt service inherently includes transaction processing, and separating them adds unnecessary complexity.
 - Trade-offs: Transactions are tightly coupled with loan logic.

 ## API Documentation ##
-The services expose REST APIs for managing loans and transactions as per the task description document API documentation is available via Swagger:
+The services expose REST APIs for managing loans and transactions as per the task description document (TSD) API documentation is available via swagger